dante-falls/AI_Prompt_Engineering/README.md

 </p>

 **This Repository is dedicated to learning Prompt Engineering.
 It consists of:**
-1. How To Get The Best Results From A LLM Like ChatGPT.
+1. How To Get The Best Results From An LLM Like ChatGPT.

    -See **Prompt_Engineering101.md**

-3. Prompt Injection Attacks (How To Make A LLM Provide The Wrong Answer)
+3. Prompt Injection Attacks (How To Make An LLM Provide The Wrong Answer)

    -See **Prompt_Injection_Attacks.md**